yudasong/Reinforcement-Learning-Branch-and-Bound/README.md

+8/30
+1. Add new feature: estimation of a lower value.

 8/17
 1. try randomly secting the domain.
 2. Using the same network, can we generalize f(x) = 0 to f(x) = n?